Research and Updates

 Anaerobic Soil Disinfestation (ASD)

-A greenhouse experiment led by graduate student Gursewak Singh is being carried out to test the efficacy of anaerobic soil disinfestation as a method of weed suppression.
-Each experimental unit consists of a 5-gallon all-purpose bucket filled with surface soil from a USDA organic field and treatments consisting of a combination of Molasses (carbon source) with four allelopathic-organic herbicides amendment (sweet potatoes, liquid corn gluten, chicken manure, and mustard meal).
+A greenhouse experiment was carried out to see if anaerobic soil disinfestation is an effective method of weed suppression.
+This trial was carried out using 5-gallon all-purpose buckets filled with surface soil from a USDA organic field and treatments consisting of a combination of Molasses (carbon source) with one of four organic herbicides amendments (sweet potatoes, liquid corn gluten, chicken manure, and mustard meal).
 These were chosen as relatively widely available agricultural by‐products that could be used as organic amendments for ASD treatment which also vary in relative microbial availability.
 Buckets containing only untreated soil were also prepared as controls.
-Economically significant weeds present in tomato production were seeded in each bucket.
+Common problematic weeds present in tomato production were seeded in each bucket.
 Mesh bags containing soil inoculated with the pathogenic bacterium Ralstonia solanacearum were buried in each bucket.
 Oxidation-reduction electrodes were installed in each bucket to evaluate soil anaerobicity continuously via an automatic data logging system.
 Inoculum bags were sampled at the end of the six-week ASD period.
-In addition, the percent weed emergence and weed biomass data was recorded.
+In addition, percent weed emergence and weed biomass data was recorded.

 Figure 1: ASD trial buckets

 Figure 2: Weed suppression in ASD molasses + chicken manure treatment vs untreated control